 Again, get into a lunge position.
 Once you are there, rotate your torso to one side, hold briefly, and then switch to the other side.
 Repeat several times.
 You can also do this with a weighted ball in your hand if desired.

 This one is a little hard to explain if you haven’t seen it before, so be sure to watch this YouTube video.
 Start by bending your knee and letting it drop to underneath your torso.
 Make sure your other leg is straight behind you.

 Gently lean your body over the bent leg.
 Rest your forearms on the ground if possible.
 Make sure that your hips stay square, and hold for 30-60 seconds.
 Then switch to the other side.

 Start from a straight-armed plank position, and then lift your hips and glutes into the air as you straighten your arms and legs.
 You should make sure that you’re looking back toward your feet so that you don’t put too much strain on your neck.

 Add in some calf marches by bending the knee of one leg and holding for 30-60 seconds before rotating to the other side.
 Make sure you get a nice, deep stretch in your calves and hamstrings as you do this.

 Lower Back Stretch

-You’ll want to do this stretch gently, but it will really help you feel better.
+Do this stretch gently and it will really help you feel better.
 Sit back on your heels and then slowly move your torso toward the floor, stretching your arms in front of you.
 Hold for 30-60 seconds or whatever is comfortable for you.

 While it will take a little bit more time to complete a cool-down routine, your body will thank you!
 If you’ve been dealing with a lot of injuries or are just always super lightheaded after a run, it might be because you’re not taking the proper amount of time to cool down.